-It’s been barely a few months since we’ve all first heard of and tried out (and, in most cases, fell in love with) the revolutionary ChatGPT, and since GPT-3 and GPT-3.5 models became a no. 1 topic all over the internet.
+It’s been barely a few months since all the hype for generative AI started: since we first heard of the revolutionary ChatGPT, and the GPT-3 and GPT-3.5 models became a no. 1 topic all over the internet.
 Shortly after, the leaks about OpenAI’s Foundry followed.
 And before we even managed to wrap our heads around it all, OpenAI surprised us with another treat, introducing the model’s next generation — the GPT-4.

-After relatively quiet releases of previous versions, this one comes with a blast, accompanied by various materials showcasing the new model’s capabilities.
-We aren’t even done with wondering about the exciting use possibilities of GPT-3 and GPT-3.5-turbo; yet, we can take another step forward and start thinking about even more exciting things we can build thanks to broadened possibilities of GPT-4 integration.
+After relatively quiet releases of previous GPT models, this one comes with a blast, accompanied by various materials showcasing the new model’s capabilities.
+We aren’t even done with wondering about the exciting use possibilities of GPT-3 and GPT-3.5-turbo; yet, we can take another step forward and start thinking about even more exciting things we can build thanks to the broadened possibilities of GPT-4 integration.

 So, what are those possibilities?